PSU-ChipLab/SimpleProcessor/assembler/README.md

-PAS - PAS - Penn State Assembler
+PAS - The Penn State Assembler
 ========

-`PAS` (short for Penn State Assembler) is a program capable of converting the Simple Chip instruction set into an object code which can then be executed by the processor.
+`PAS`, the Penn State Assembler, is a program capable of converting the Simple Chip instruction set into an object code which can then be executed by the processor.
 PAS is a two-stage assembler with constants, lables, and comments support.
 PAS is designed to extensible as to support future versions of the Simple Chip.

 Build Steps